wpengine/hwptoolkit/docs/explanation/rendering-options.md

 * Styling Challenges: Global CSS styles needed to match WordPress styling which is usually not available
 * Limited Control: Limited ability to manipulate or enhance specific content elements.

 Considering those limitations, it's clear that rendering raw HTML Content is not suitable for most use cases.
-Hopefully there are better altenatives.
+Hopefully there are better alternatives.

 ### 2. Rendering Block Editor (Gutenberg) Content
 #### Overview